Credit Suisse: Reputation and rankings

 The reputation of the bank is controversial.
-From the 1940s until into the 2010s, beside regular customers, Credit Suisse offered criminals, corrupt politicians and controversial secret service chiefs a safe haven for their assets, despite all public declarations of a "white money" strategy.
+From the 1940s until into the 2010s, besides regular customers, Credit Suisse offered criminals, corrupt politicians, and controversial secret service chiefs a safe haven for their assets, despite all public declarations of a "white money" strategy.

-As of 2012, Credit Suisse was a member of Wall Street's bulge bracket, a list of nine of the largest and most profitable banks.
+Until its acquisition by UBS in 2023, Credit Suisse was a member of Wall Street's bulge bracket, a list of the largest and most profitable banks.
 The company was one of the world's most important banks, upon which international financial stability depends.
 The bank was also one of Fortune Magazine's most admired companies.

-As of 2004, Credit Suisse was first in volume of high-yield transactions, second for corporate high-yield bond insurance and third for IPO underwriting.
+As of 2004, Credit Suisse was first in volume of high-yield transactions, second for corporate high-yield bond insurance, and third for IPO underwriting.
 As of 2012, Credit Suisse was recognised as the world's best private bank by Euromoney's Global Private Banking Survey and as the best European Equity Manager by Global Investors.
-In polls by Euromoney, it has been ranked as the top private bank and the best bank in Switzerland. in 1995, the Securities Data Company ranked Credit Suisse as the fourth best place for financial advice for mergers and acquisitions in the US and sixth for domestic equity issues.
-Credit Suisse was recognized by the Asset Triple A Awards and in 2005 it was ranked as the second best prime broker by Institutional Investor.
+In polls by Euromoney, it has been ranked as the top private bank and the best bank in Switzerland.
+In 1995, the Securities Data Company ranked Credit Suisse as the fourth best place for financial advice for mergers and acquisitions in the US and sixth for domestic equity issues.
+Credit Suisse was recognized by the Asset Triple A Awards, and in 2005 it was ranked as the second-best prime broker by Institutional Investor.

+An investigation in February 2022 by The Guardian following the Suisse Secrets leaks revealed that Credit Suisse was holding bank accounts for many criminals, fraudsters, and corrupt politicians.

+In early September 2023, UBS had clearly profited from the takeover, as its stocks were increasingly valuable.
+From April to July, UBS made a record profit of 29.2 billion CHF, and its stocks, which were initially depressed after the fusion, were traded at much higher prices.
+The record profit was based on the difference between the purchase price of Credit Suisse stocks and the apparently higher value of its assets.
+In March 2025, investigations uncovered that Credit Suisse allegedly concealed Nazi-linked bank accounts by placing them under a secret "American blacklist" file to evade detection.
+This revelation suggests that the bank maintained accounts connected to known Nazis and entities involved in seizing Jewish-owned assets during World War II.
+The company has received criticism for the financial services it provided to Nazi Germany during World War 2, such as laundering stolen gold to help Nazi Germany purchase war materials.